 What is wrongful death in New York?

 There are a number of elements involved in a wrongful death claim.
-First, it is necessary to establish that the defendant’s negligence caused or contributed to the death.
+First, it is necessary to establish that the defendant’s negligence caused or contributed to death.
 In addition, the negligent conduct must be the basis for a cause of action that could have been pursued had the death not occurred.
-Finally, there must also be one or more survivors who have suffered a loss due to the death, as well as damages that can be recovered by the deceased’s estate.
+Finally, there must also be one or more survivors who have suffered a loss due to death, as well as damages that can be recovered by the deceased’s estate.

 Who can bring a wrongful death lawsuit?

 Although other states allow surviving family members to bring wrongful death claims, in New York the person who can do so is the personal representative of the decedent’s estate.
 However, it is possible to pursue damages for losses suffered by the decedent’s heirs and beneficiaries, as well as the estate.
-While each case is unique, damages that can recovered include:
+While each case is unique, damages that can be recovered include:

 - Past and future lost wages and benefits

 - Reasonable medical expenses arising from the decedent’s injury or illness

 - The value of support and services the decedent provided to the family

 - The value of parental care and guidance for surviving minor children